harmanpreet93/solar-irradiance-prediction/README.md

 * Hold out 1 year of data
 * No use of k-fold until pipeline is optimized

-### Coding Standards

-* Lint your code as per PEP8 before submitting a pull request
-* Pull requests are required for merging to master for major changes
-* Use your own branch for major work, don't use master
-* No large files allowed in git
-* Mark task in progress on Kanban before starting work

 ### To setup a new local environment:

 ```console